graphql-aspnet/graphql-aspnet.github.io/docs/quick/overview.md

 ```
 <span style={{fontSize: "1.1em"}}>

-👉 [Quick Start Guide](./create-app.md): Step by step instructions for configuring app services and writing your first controller.
+👉 [Your First App](./create-app.md): Step by step instructions for configuring app services and writing your first controller.

 👉 [Code Examples](./code-examples.md): A few code snippets if you just want the gist of things.